Lloyd Lamble: Early career in Australia

 Before his voice broke, Lloyd Lamble became ‘head boy’ in the choir of All Saints' Church St Kilda, Melbourne and that gained him a scholarship for Wesley College, Melbourne.
 His academic record was not outstanding, though he was a keen swimmer and gymnast.

 At the age of 17, Lamble became a junior radio announcer for Melbourne commercial radio station 3DB – a post he describes as ‘little more than an office boy’.
 Senior announcing jobs followed at 3KZ and 3AW.
 At this time he also did some dance-hall crooning.

 His professional stage career started in 1934 when he was chosen for the lead juvenile role in J.C.
 Williamson’s production of Fresh Fields.
 Two years later he played the role of Danny, a psychotic murderous Welsh pageboy, in Night Must Fall.

-While he was still at 3AW, he began acting with the Lee Murray Radio Players and that established him as a radio actor.
-In lighter vein, he was straight man to Roy Rene (‘Mo’) and a compere and fall guy to Bob Dyer.
+While working at 3AW, he began performing with the Lee Murray Radio Players, establishing his career as a radio actor.
+He also worked in comedy, as a straight man to Roy Rene (‘Mo’) and as a host and comedic foil to Bob Dyer.

 Lamble opened a successful school of radio and theatre acting in 1937: the ‘Radio-Theatre Guild’.

 Lloyd's stage career developed fast in 1940 at Sydney’s Minerva Theatre, where he played parts that included: Malvolio in Twelfth Night, Lennie in Of Mice and Men and Shylock in The Merchant of Venice.
 He played 12 stage parts in that year and 35 in the 16 years between 1934 and 1950.

 From 1936 to 1950 Lamble toured Australia and New Zealand as an actor and director.
 In 1944 he was leading man and producer in a six-play tour for J.C.
 Williamson’s in New Zealand.
 In 1945 he formed his own short-lived performing company – ‘L.L.
 Enterprises’ – and took plays on tour in Queensland, Australia.

 Lloyd Lamble was well known in both the Australian Lux Radio Theatre and the Australian Macquarie Radio Theatre.
 His first play for Lux was in 1939.
 Soon he was highly sought after by other radio stations including the Australian Broadcasting Commission, and later the British Broadcasting Corporation.

 In spite of Lloyd's political left-leanings, he was enlisted by the Australian government to read war propaganda on radio, probably for his strong voice that easily commanded authority.

 Lloyd Lamble wrote several radio dramas, one of which is in the National Archives of Australia.
 In 1947, he won a Macquarie Award.